devoscar-antia/Castleberry-Media-Technical-Challenge/README.md

    - How you tested the app.
 3. Short demo video showing the main flow working.

-You do not need to deploy the app.
+It's not mandatory to deploy the app.

-The app only needs to work locally using Supabase CLI and Docker.
+The app needs to work locally using Supabase CLI and Docker.

 ## Use of AI Tools